 Based on how you want to target your users, select one of the two qualification options:

-1. All users in segment (General campaign):
+1. All users in segment (One-time or Periodic campaign):

 Use this option if you want to sync users to Facebook depending on certain user properties.
 Go to Select Audience and choose either All users or create a segment based on certain rules.